Senate seeks solution to open U.S. government, Trump insists on wall

-WASHINGTON (Reuters) - U.S. senators sought to end a partial month-long government shutdown through a temporary funding bill on Thursday, but President Donald Trump demanded a “down payment” for a border wall that Democrats reject.
+WASHINGTON (Reuters) - U.S. senators made a new try at ending a partial month-long government shutdown through a temporary funding bill on Thursday, but President Donald Trump demanded a “down payment” for a border wall that Democrats reject.

 After the Republican-led Senate failed to advance two measures to reopen shuttered agencies, Democratic and Republican lawmakers spoke on the Senate floor and urged quick passage of a three-week, stopgap funding bill to create time for talks on border security.

-White House spokeswoman Sarah Sanders said such a measure would only work “if there is a large down payment on the wall” and Trump, who sparked the shutdown, now in its 34th day, with his demand for the U.S.-Mexico border wall funding, stuck to his position after the votes in the Senate.
+White House spokeswoman Sarah Sanders said such a measure would only work “if there is a large down payment on the wall.”

-Trump said if Senate Republican leader Mitch McConnell and Senate Democratic leader Chuck Schumer come to a “reasonable” agreement to end the partial government shutdown, “I would support it, yes.”
+Trump said that if Republican Senate Majority Leader Mitch McConnell and Senate Democratic leader Chuck Schumer come to a “reasonable” agreement to end the partial government shutdown, “I would support it, yes.”

+McConnell said late on Thursday that talks were ongoing.
+“At least we’re talking.
+I think that’s better than it was before,” he said.

 The shutdown has left 800,000 federal workers without pay and struggling to make ends meet, as the effects on government services and the economy reverberate nationwide.